KaisenAmin/c_std/database/README.md

 - `bool postgres_table_exists(Postgres* pg, const char* tableName)`: function to check if table is exists or not.
 - `PostgresResult* postgres_list_tables(Postgres* pg)`: this function list all the tables in the current database.
 - `PostgresResult* postgres_get_table_schema(Postgres* pg, const char* tableName)`: this function retrieve the column names and their data types for a given table in the database.
-- `bool postgres_execute_prepared(Postgres* pg, const char* stmtName, const char* query, int nParams, const char* const* paramValues)`: this function execute a parameterized query.This can help prevent SQL injection and make your queries more flexible.
+- `bool postgres_execute_prepared(Postgres* pg, const char* stmtName, int nParams, const char* const* paramValues)`: this function execute a parameterized query.This can help prevent SQL injection and make your queries more flexible.
 - `PostgresResult* postgres_get_table_columns(Postgres* pg, const char* tableName)`: this function fetch the names of all the columns in a given table.This can be useful if you want to know the structure of a table without fetching all its data.
 - `PostgresResult* postgres_get_table_primary_keys(Postgres* pg, const char* tableName)`: this function retrieves the primary keys of a given table.
 This can be useful for understanding the structure of a table and its unique constraints.
 - `PostgresResult* postgres_get_table_foreign_keys(Postgres* pg, const char* tableName)`: this function retrieve foreign keys from a given table This function will help you understand the relationships between tables by identifying foreign keys and the tables they reference.